mre/vscode-snippet/README.md

 1. Select some text in an editor window.
-2. Right click and choose "Find snippet for selected text"
+2. Right click and choose "Find snippet from selected text"

 ![Preview](/contrib/findSelectedMenu.gif)